top of page

 OUR STORY

-Twisted Skatepark was built in 2020 by a businessman who saw a gap in the market and thought he'd have a crack at it.
-We (Emma and Lewis) were users of the park since the first day it opened, and we had always talked about how we would run it differently if it was us.
-No one that worked there or ran it skated or knew anything about the culture, there was never a skate shop or a properly functioning café, or even a place to buy a bottle of water.
-Not much of a vibe, you could say.
+The skatepark itself was built in 2020 by a businessman who thought he'd have a crack at an industry he had no knowledge of or connection to, which skaters never take well.
+Some of us were users of the park since the first day it opened, and we had always talked about how we would run it differently if it was us behind the wheels.
+No one that worked there skated or knew anything about the culture, there was never a skate shop or a properly functioning café, or even a place to buy a bottle of water.

 It took a couple of years before the park was put up for sale.
-At the time we didn't give it much thought, other than being bummed out that we'd have to travel to Sheffield if we wanted to skate indoors.
+At the time we didn't give it much thought, other than being bummed out that we'd have to travel to Sheffield if we wanted to skate indoors when the weather was crap.
 Then, one night, jokes were made about how we should buy it.
 But there was no way, right?
+We could barely afford our rent, let alone a whole skatepark.

-Before we knew it, we were suddenly running a company, and dealing with the shennanigans left behind by the previous owner.
+Then we had to actually run the company, and deal with the skeletons in the closet attached to the old business left behind by the previous owner.
 None of us had done anything like this before - Lewis was a painter and decorator, Emma was a self employed artist, Ryan was figuring life out and David worked at Starbucks.
-Cath is the most qualified of us all, having spent many of her working years setting up co operatives around the country and helping them deal with their own shennanigans.
-We managed to get through the deal, and start working on patching up the holes in the business (and roof) left behind.
+Cath was the most qualified of us all, having spent many of her working years setting up co operatives around the country and helping them deal with their own skeletons.
+There were some scary times in the beginning, and some scary letters .
+It was intimidating for all of us to take on a building of this size, with a never ending list of work to be done while trying to run the skatepark, build a skate shop, café, clear and renovate multiple rooms and bring some love to the dusty old building.

 Our team in the beginning